-- The recipient's spouse,

-- The recipient's curator,

-- The recipient's tutor,
+- The recipient's spouse;

-- The recipient's legal guardian,
+- The recipient's curator;

-- The recipient's responsible representative, or
+- The recipient's tutor;

-- The person to whom the recipient has given representative and mandate authority

-(also known as power of attorney).
+- The recipient's legal guardian; - The recipient's responsible representative; or - The person to whom the recipient has given representative and mandate authority (also known as power of attorney).

 Recipients are not permitted to receive PAS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed provider of long-term care services and providers are prohibited from providing and billing for services under these circumstances.
 Recipients may not live in the home of a direct support worker unless the direct support worker is related by blood or marriage to the recipient.
+These provisions may be waived with prior written approval by OAAS or its designee on a case-by-case basis.